+Key Buildings

-Key Buildings: Gateway and landmark buildings can emphasise the urban identity of a place and can provide a signal of a significant place either in terms of movement or use.
+Gateway and landmark buildings can emphasise the urban identity of a place and can provide a signal of a significant place either in terms of movement or use.
 These buildings have the potential to act as important landmarks and create first impressions of a town.

-Blocks C and D represent gateway buildings into the site via the existing Brooklands Residential Estate whilst Block F, in conjunction with the River Liffey, forms a gateway to the site via the Alexandra Walk Residential Estate.
+Blocks D and F represent gateway buildings into the site via the existing Brooklands Residential Estate, whilst the River Liffey forms a gateway to the site via the Alexandra Walk Residential Estate.

+Corner Sites

-Corner Sites: Corners shall be reinforced by buildings which address both street frontages.
+Corners shall be reinforced by buildings which address both street frontages.
 Various options in terms of design can be explored i.e. an increase in height with set-backs, a round corner etc. High quality finishes will be required for all elevations.